2008 Mumbai attacks: Reactions

 Indians criticised their political leaders after the attacks, saying that their ineptness was partly responsible.
 The Times of India commented on its front page that "Our politicians fiddle as innocents die."
-Political reactions in Mumbai and India included a range of resignations and political changes, including the resignations of Minister for Home Affairs Shivraj Patil, Chief Minister Vilasrao Deshmukh and deputy chief minister R. R. Patil for controversial reactions to the attack including taking the former's son and Bollywood director Ram Gopal Verma to tour the damaged Taj Hotel and the latters remarks that the attacks were not a big deal in such a large city.
-Indian Muslims condemned the attacks and refused to bury the attackers.
+Political reactions in Mumbai and India included a range of resignations and political changes, including the resignations of Minister for Home Affairs Shivraj Patil, Chief Minister Vilasrao Deshmukh and deputy chief minister R. R. Patil for controversial reactions to the attack including taking the former's son and Bollywood director Ram Gopal Varma to tour the damaged Taj Hotel and the latter's remarks that the attacks were not a big deal in such a large city.
+Indian Muslims condemned the attacks and refused to allow burial of the bodies of the attackers in their graveyards.
 Groups of Muslims marched against the attacks and mosques observed silence.
 Prominent Muslim personalities such as Bollywood actor Aamir Khan appealed to their community members in the country to observe Eid al-Adha as a day of mourning on 9 December.
 The business establishment also reacted, with changes to transport, and requests for an increase in self-defence capabilities.
 The attacks also triggered a chain of citizens' movements across India such as the India Today Group's "War Against Terror" campaign.
 There were vigils held across all of India with candles and placards commemorating the victims of the attacks.
 The NSG commandos based in Delhi also met criticism for taking ten hours to reach the three sites under attack.

+Additionally, anti-Pakistan protests took place in Mumbai and nationwide in the aftermath of the attack.
+During the protests, demonstrators shouted Pakistan Murdabad (meaning Down with Pakistan), and many demanding cutting any ties with Pakistan.
+The sentiments against Pakistan surged after the attack in Mumbai, especially among Indian diaspora worldwide, and largely intensified after the 2019 Pulwama attack and the 2025 Pahalgam attack.